-It may be too early to do any decorating for Christmas, but now is the time to get ready!
-Avoid stress filled holidays by starting to prepare right now.
+It may be too early to do any actual decorating for Christmas, but now is the time to get ready for the holidays!
+Avoid supply delays and shortages and stress-filled holidays by starting to prepare today.

 TAKE STOCK OF YOUR DECORATIONS

 Now that you have a plan, take stock of the holiday decorations that you already own.
 Christmas decorations are kind of like rabbits – they multiply and it’s easy to forget about things that you already have.

 Now’s a great time to purge and organize too, which will save you time later when you’re ready to actually put those decorations up.
 And while you’re at it, go ahead and check for any broken ornaments or Christmas lights that need replacing.

 This post will give you some great ideas for organizing and sorting your Christmas decor – even some of the more awkward things like holiday wreaths, ribbon, throw pillows and garlands.